rajaru/csv-mysql/README.md

    values is faster upto 16K rows (YMMV, use maxrows option to experiment).

+   Existing rows will get updated if found with same primary/unique keys otherwise new rows will be created.

    Validates the columns and ignores additional columns in the data (that are not present in the original table).